-14. The Project proposes to subdivide the two lots, raze the existing office building and construct a new, 9-story plus penthouse, all residential building at the Property.
+- 17. The Project proposes to subdivide the two lots, raze the existing office building, and construct a new, 9-story plus penthouse, all residential building at the Property.
 (Ex.
-3).

-- 15. Overall, the Applicant proposes the Project to have: - Approximately 118,537 sq. ft. of gross floor area ("GFA"), plus habitable penthouse space, for a total FAR of 4.56. - A maximum building height of 93'6" plus a penthouse of 18'4". - 109 dwelling units with amenities to include a fitness center and training/education space.
-All of the residential units will be affordable to income levels at or below 80% Area Median Income ("AMI").
-The Applicant proposes to make 22 units available at 30% AMI, 65 units available at 50% AMI and 22 units available at 80% AMI.
-Additionally, the Project proposes 27 two-bedroom units and 22 three-bedroom units. - Approximately 13 vehicular parking spaces, 1 loading berth and 1 service/delivery space, 46 long-term bicycle parking spaces and 5 short-term bicycle parking spaces. - A large, landscaped front setback that will feature children's play equipment, seating, and an art sculpture, which is partly located in the Property's front yard and partly within the building restriction line, and subject to public space approval.
+3.) - 18.
+Overall, the Applicant proposes the Project to have: - Approximately 118,537 square feet of gross floor area ("GFA"), plus habitable penthouse space, for a total FAR of 4.56; - A maximum building height of 93'6" plus a penthouse of 18'4"; - 109 dwelling units with amenities to include a fitness center and training/education space.
+All of the residential units will be affordable to income levels at or below 80% Median Family Income ("MFI").
+The Applicant proposes to make 22 units available at 30% MFI, 65 units available at 50% MFI, and 22 units available at 80% MFI.
+Additionally, the Project proposes 27 two-bedroom units and 22 three-bedroom units; - Approximately 13 vehicular parking spaces, 1 loading berth and 1 service/delivery space, 45 long-term bicycle parking spaces, and 6 short-term bicycle parking spaces; and - A large, landscaped front setback that will feature children's play equipment, seating, and an art sculpture, which is partly located in the Property's front yard and partly within the building restriction line, and subject to public space approval.

 (Ex.
-3, 3F1-3F2).
+3, 3F1-3F2, 13.)